EdisonCCL/learngit/readme.txt

-Git is a distribution version contral systerm.
+Git is a distributed version contral systerm.
 Git is a free software.